kriteenjain/COM-SCI-Captsone/README.md

 # COM SCI Capstone — ElasTF

-Elastic distributed GPU training with TensorFlow on GCP.
+Elastic distributed TensorFlow training on GCP.

-ElasTF trains a **ResNet-50 on CIFAR-10** across multiple GCP VMs, each with a dedicated T4 GPU.
+ElasTF trains a CNN on **CIFAR-10** across multiple GCP VMs.
 The controller coordinates workers via a heartbeat protocol and HTTP API, with checkpoints stored in Google Cloud Storage.
-Workers can join, leave, or crash — the cluster recovers automatically.
+Workers can join, leave, or crash mid-training — the cluster recovers automatically and resumes from the latest checkpoint.

+By default the cluster runs on **CPU-only `e2-standard-8` VMs** (8 vCPU / 32 GB RAM each).
+An optional GPU path (`n1-standard-4` + NVIDIA T4) is gated behind a `USE_GPU=1` flag for users with GPU quota.

 ## Architecture